Becavalier/Sharpen/README.md

 `npm run build`

-then, run the demo:
+then, serve the demo:

+`npm run serve`

+### Others

+* **Unit Test**:

+We use "*googletest*" to proceed the unit test of the source code, run the following command:

 `npm run test`

-### Others

 * **Code Lint**:

-We use "cpplint" to check the code style, you can install it by the follow command:
+We use "*cpplint*" to check the code style, you can install it by the follow command:

 `pip install cpplint`